brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 21 bht.md

 2. "This contains a reproof of that superficial knowledge of the gospel, by which many are elated, who are wholly unacquainted with newness of life."
 3. "There is a twofold knowledge of Christ, — one, which is true and genuine, — and another, which is counterfeit and spurious."

+### Philip Schaff:
+1. "Nothing is truly heard through the gospel message, until He is heard."
+2. "This fellowship was not only the result but the essential condition of the instruction; for saving knowledge is referred to."
+3. "If you were taught so that what you received was according to what is true (true and real) as permanently embodied in the personal Saviour."

 ### Archibald T. Robertson:
 1. "If indeed" (ε γε).
 Condition of first class with aorist indicatives here, assumed to be true.
 2. "Even as truth is in Jesus" (καθως εστιν αληθεια εν τω Ιησου).
 Paul affirms that there is "truth in Jesus."